wildstang111/2014_software/README.md

 # Team 111's Prototype Robot Simulation and Base Code

-This repository contains the Team 111 2013 fall drive base prototype and simulation code improvements code base.
-This code is released under the BSD 2-clause license.
-A copy of this license is included in COPYING.
+This repository contains the Team 111's 2014 robot source.
+This code is private until the 2014 season is complete!

 ## Intro